Fortran-FOSS-Programmers/FIAT/README.md

 the UML has also been produced, called `datastruct.svg`.
 Apologies are given for the massive size of the diagram and for the uneven level of implementation details which have been added.

+## License
+FIAT is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
+The terms are provided in the file `LICENSE`.
+The LGPL make reference to the GNU General Public License (GPL), which is provided in the file `GPL`.
+In brief, the LGPL allows this library to be linked to software under any license (with a few, minor, restrictions).
+However, should a modified version of the _library itself_ be released, it must be licensed under the terms of the LGPL or GPL.